How Riding Bikes Taught Me Financial Accounting

 While on brevets, I became somewhat accustomed to hearing store clerks and others make remarks like “I could never do that” when they casually inquired about our bike ride as we exchanged pleasantries.
 I would often counter with some version of “You totally can, it just takes practice!”

 But when our Financial Accounting class started, that same closed door phrase also ran through my mind.
 “I could never do that!”
-I had always thought companies’ annual reports and balance sheets were well outside my realm and accounting was something that I would never ever learn.
+I had always thought companies’ annual reports and balance sheets were well outside my realm and accounting was something I would never learn.

 When I began to apply the lessons of randonneuring, Financial Accounting became accessible.
 I was reminded yet again that we are stronger than we know, and that doesn’t just apply to physical challenges.